 An important source of funding for the organizations supported by the Nevada Bar Foundation is the earned interest from the Interest on Lawyers Trust Account (IOLTA) program.
 The IOLTA program is the result of the Nevada Supreme Court Rule 217 that requires Nevada attorneys and law firms in Nevada to create and maintain an interest-bearing trust account for the deposit of clients’ funds which are nominal in amount or to be held for a short period of time in an Interest on Lawyers Trust Account (IOLTA), held at a participating financial institution.

-NEW!
-To learn more about how Nevada’s IOLTA program benefits those in need, see a recent article published in the Las Vegas Business Press.
+To learn more about how Nevada’s IOLTA program benefits those in need, see a our most recent Annual Report.